 Mongolia’s expansive beauty unfolds between Russia and China, boasting a functional democracy in its midst.
 With just 2.5 people per square mile, it stands as Earth’s most sparsely inhabited nation, with over half residing in or around the capital, Ulaanbaatar.
 Beyond lies “the countryside,” where a third of Mongolians shepherd livestock for a living.
 The Darhad Valley, nestled within this vast expanse, offers a rich tapestry of habitats, from lush mountain forests and pristine river valleys to high-elevation taiga, providing a haven for diverse flora and fauna.

 It is within the Darhad Valley complex that Round River’s conservation efforts take root.
-Join us in supporting the Ulaan Taiga Protected Areas Administration and the buffer zone communities to establish a center for ecological monitoring and research, contributing to the conservation and preservation of this remote Mongolian region.
+Join us in supporting the Ulaan Taiga Protected Areas Administration and buffer zone communities to establish a center for ecological monitoring and research, contributing to the conservation and preservation of this remote Mongolian region.

 Here, you’ll gain hands-on experience with habitat monitoring techniques, from camera trap surveys to cormorant diet studies, working closely with the locally revered pika and endangered Vansemberuu plant.